Temporal Vertex Cover with a Sliding Time Window: Hardness and approximability of TVC

 In the next theorem we complement our hardness results for \textsc{TVC} on star temporal graphs by reducing \textsc{Hitting Set} to it.

-\begin{theorem} For every $\varepsilon<1$, \textsc{TVC} on star temporal graphs cannot be optimally solved in~$O(2^{\varepsilon n})$ time, unless the Strong Exponential Time Hypothesis (SETH) fails. \end{theorem} \begin{proof} The proof is done via a reduction of \textsc{Hitting Set} to \textsc{TVC} on star temporal graphs.
-This reduction has a similar flavor as the one presented in Theorem~\ref{thm:set-cover-star}, since the problems \textsc{Set Cover} and \textsc{Hitting Set} are in a sense dual to each other\footnote{That is seen by observing that an instance of \textsc{Set Cover} can be viewed as an arbitrary bipartite graph, with sets represented by vertices on the left, the universe represented by vertices on the right, and edges representing the inclusion of elements in sets.
-The task is then to find a minimum-cardinality subset of left-vertices which covers all of the right-vertices.
-In the \textsc{Hitting Set} problem, the objective is to cover the left-vertices using the smallest number of right vertices.
-Converting from one problem to the other is therefore achieved by interchanging the two sets of vertices.}.
+\begin{theorem} For every $\varepsilon<1$, \textsc{TVC} on star temporal graphs cannot be optimally solved in~$O(2^{\varepsilon T})$ time, unless the Strong Exponential Time Hypothesis (SETH) fails. \end{theorem} \begin{proof} The proof is done via a reduction of \textsc{Hitting Set} to \textsc{TVC} on star temporal graphs.
+This reduction has a similar flavor as the one presented in Theorem~\ref{thm:set-cover-star}, since the problems \textsc{Set Cover} and \textsc{Hitting Set} are in a sense dual to each other \footnote{That is seen by observing that an instance of \textsc{Set Cover}, with $U=\{1,\ldots,n\}$ and $\mathcal{C}=\{C_1, \ldots, C_m\}$, can be viewed as an instance of \textsc{Hitting Set}, with $U^{\ast}=\{1,\ldots,m\}$ and $\mathcal{C}^{\ast}=\{C_1^{\ast}, \ldots, C_n^{\ast} \}$, where $C_i^{\ast} = \{j : i \in C_j \}$, and vice versa.}.
 We first present the definition \textsc{Hitting Set}.